bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 then you **must** also disable this service otherwise the unit will hang on boot.

+By disabling this service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
+In addition, some users have reported that this service generates thousands of files containing megabytes of rubbish data in the Public folder.
+These files start with the following names.

+     bootstrapdb
+     media_server_daemon.txt
+     messages

 Run the following commands to disable the Media Server.

     update-rc.d -f media_server_daemon remove